manishneupane0909-eng/securepath/README.md

 # SecurePath

+**Full-stack monorepo** - This is the main repository containing both backend and frontend.

 Full-stack fraud detection system I built for a class project.
 Uses Django for the backend and React for the frontend.
 Integrates with Plaid to get transaction data and runs ML models to detect fraud.

 ## What it does